ibm-cds-labs/pipes.connector.sugarcrm/README.md

 ##### [Simple Data Pipe](https://developer.ibm.com/clouddataservices/simple-data-pipe/) connector for SugarCRM

-This connector is based on and makes use of the [pipes-sdk](https://github.com/ibm-cds-labs/pipes-sdk) connector API.
+This connector uses the [pipes-sdk](https://github.com/ibm-cds-labs/pipes-sdk) connector API and makes use of a custom Connect page.

-It is also the connector used as the guide in the [Creating Your Own Simple Data Pipe Connector](https://developer.ibm.com/clouddataservices/create-your-own-cloud-etl-connector-easy/) tutorial.
+It is also the connector used as the guide in the [Creating Your Own Simple Data Pipe Connector](https://developer.ibm.com/clouddataservices/create-your-own-cloud-etl-connector-easy/) tutorial and the [Creating A Custom Page for Your Connector]() tutorial.

 ### Pre-requisites